-- Apply direct pressure to the hemorrhaging wound - If direct pressure is not adequate to control hemorrhage, a provider may use a tourniquet for hemorrhage that is anatomically amenable to tourniquet application and note time of application. - If sucking chest wound, cover wound with a commercial chest seal.
+- Apply direct pressure to the hemorrhaging wound - If direct pressure is not adequate to control hemorrhage, a provider may use a tourniquet for hemorrhage that is anatomically amenable to tourniquet application and note time of application. - The iTClamp may be utilized when available for hemorrhage control when appropriate. - If sucking chest wound, cover wound with a commercial chest seal.
 If none are available, cover wound with an occlusive dressing sealed on 3 sides.
 Release dressing if worsened shortness of breath. - If evisceration, cover with sterile dressing moistened with sterile saline or water; cover the area with an occlusive material (plastic wrap).
 Cover the area with a towel or blanket to keep warm.
 DO NOT PUSH VISCERA BACK INTO ABDOMEN.
 Transport with knees slightly bent.